JeffHing/extend-this/README.md

 ### Filters

-Filters can be used to not only select properties, but also transform properties.
+Filters can be used to reject properties and transform properties.
 Filters form a filter pipeline where a property is passed from one filter to the next.

 ```javascript
 extend(this).with(new Dog(), myFilter, anotherFilter);